-Down syndrome is a common congenital chromosomal anomaly which is found worldwide.
+Down syndrome is a common congenital chromosomal anomaly that is found worldwide.
 The condition occurs when there is one extra copy of chromosome 21 in cells in the body.
 The extra chromosome 21 material may affect the physical development and learning abilities of people with Down syndrome.
 Down syndrome is the most common genetic cause of learning disability.
 Down syndrome is not a disease or an illness that can be cured.

 Facts about Down Syndrome

 Down syndrome was first described by Dr John Langdon Down in 1866.
 Down syndrome affects people of all economic, educational, cultural, ethnic and racial categories.

-The chance a baby with Down syndrome increases with the age of the mother, however, 80 percent of babies with Down syndrome are born to 35 years old or younger women, simply because women in that age group have the most babies.
+The chance of a baby with Down syndrome increases with the age of the mother, however, 80 per cent of babies with Down syndrome are born to 35 years old or younger women, simply because women in that age group have the most babies.

 Types of Down Syndrome

 - Trisomy 21, in which there is an extra copy of the 21st chromosome in all cells, is the most common type.
 It occurs at conception.

 The presence of Down syndrome is often identified soon after birth from the baby’s clinical features and confirmed with a blood test.
 Sometimes babies with Down syndrome are identified during pregnancy as a result of prenatal tests.

 Characteristics of Down Syndrome

 - The face tends to be round and flat.